 Virtual teams present different challenges and opportunities from those of an onsite team.
-Radical trust and good communication are crucial between managers and employees who don’t see each other with any regularity, and while it may sound daunting, hiring the right people—employees who are trustworthy and strong communicators—is the first step.
+Radical trust and good communication are crucial between managers and employees who don’t see each other in person with any regularity, and while it may sound daunting, hiring the right people—employees who are trustworthy and strong communicators—is the first step.

 Table of contents:

 2. Hiring and training a virtual support team

 3. Tips for managing a virtual team

 “Virtual” commonly refers to working from home, though the term may also reference a “distributed” team, meaning a team whose members are distributed across several locations.

 What are the benefits of having a virtual team?

 There are some true upsides to a virtual team, whether you’re building one from scratch, have inherited a team that’s already distributed, or are moving a traditionally in-office team into the digisphere.